livingstone23/MSPV/README.md

 # MSPV
-Is a project with .Net 6, Microservice Architectura and Using Gateway
+Is a project with .Net 7, Microservice Architectura and Using Gateway -Unit Test
+-Dependency Injection
+-Front End with Blazor
+-MudBlazor
+-Identity